 Bad news first: Capital gains will drive up your adjusted gross income (AGI).
 As your AGI increases, you begin to get phased out of itemized deductions, certain tax credits, and lose your eligibility for Roth IRA or deductible IRA contributions.

-And now, the good news: capital gains are taxed separately from your ordinary income, and your ordinary income is taxed FIRST.
-In other words, capital gains and dividends which are taxed at the lower rates WILL NOT push your ordinary income into a higher tax bracket.
-The main difference is that the gains are taxed differently depending on whether they're short-term or long-term – short-term gains are taxed at the same rate as your ordinary income, while long-term gains receive a lower, preferential tax rate.
+And now, the good news: long-term capital gains are taxed separately from your ordinary income, and your ordinary income is taxed FIRST.
+In other words, long-term capital gains and dividends which are taxed at the lower rates WILL NOT push your ordinary income into a higher tax bracket.
+The main difference is that the gains are taxed differently depending on whether they're short-term or long-term – short-term gains are include in your ordinary income and therefore are taxed at ordinary income rates.
+However, long-term gains are a different story.
+They receive a lower, preferential tax rate.

 This chart from Michael Kitces outlines the historical tax rates for ordinary income, capital gains and qualified dividends, which should give you a better idea of how the tax code has evolved over the years.

 Long-term Capital Gains at 0%